Freedom of information

 - Public funerals (Bona Vacantia)

-- Business rate accounts (non-domestic properties) – empty properties
+- Business rate accounts (non-domestic properties) - information regularly published

 The publication scheme summarises the types of information the council makes available.
 We adopted a new publication scheme on 4 December 2008, to take effect from 1 January 2009.
-You can view/download this document from the menu on the right.
+You can view/download this document (see Downloads section).

 We may consider some requests manifestly unreasonable if they exceed the appropriate limit specified in the Freedom of Information Act Fees Regulations.
 If your request is likely to exceed £450 (18 hours at £25 per hour) we will offer you advice and assistance to help you refine your request and we will always undertake the public interest test before refusing any manifestly unreasonable requests.
 We wish to make as much information as possible available free of charge.
 However, some publications have a cover charge and where photocopies of documents are required, these will be charged for.